TheThingILearn/SDK-Emulator/README.md

-and of course i will try to add more features with out making it to overwhelmed so let me now by ⭐⭐star the project⭐⭐
+and of course i will try to add more features with out making it to overwhelmed so let me now by ⭐⭐star the project⭐⭐ and if you have somthing you want to add open issues request and i will try to add.

 ## Getting Started
 ### Prerequisites